diodechain/website/_posts/2019-10-03-Diode-Frequently-Asked-Questions.md

 ### Would it be something that runs on the router or on the person's computer in the future?

 Absolutely, it could be routers in the future.
 In fact, that is one of our use cases that we are currently developing.

-### How are we different from other existing blockchain protocols in the Web3 ecosystem?

-We are seeing a number of players in the ecosystem doing some great work developing frameworks to build blockchains.
-But Diode has a different approach.
-Diode is a blockchain which empowers developers to build data applications on top and build a better Internet.
-If you want to compare Diode with other existing projects, the closest would be dat-protocol, Ethereum-Swarm, and IPFS.

-The difference is, for instance, IPFS only works with pre-hashed files, so live-streaming and web conferencing for example, would not work.
-Diode, on the other hand, is a general network layer.
-It is designed to work for all kind of network applications.

 ### How do I get started with Diode Chain?